garystafford/generator-node-restify-mongodb/README.md

 NODE_ENV=development grunt mongoimport --verbose
 ```

-Derived from Yeoman's Express Generator, this application contains configuration for three typical environments:
+Similar to Yeoman's Express Generator, this application contains configuration for three typical environments:
  'Development' (default), 'Test', and 'Production'.
 If you want to import the sample widget documents into your Test or
   Production instances of MongoDB, first change the 'NODE_ENV' environment variable value.
 ``` bash